-A practical application of the skills taught in FST 101 and FST 102 with an emphasis on developing the basic level of fitness required in the firefighter profession.
-Identifies and introduces required firefighter skills, proper nutrition principles, strength-training and endurance techniques, and job-related agility assessments.
+A practical application of the knowledge and skills acquired in other fire science courses, with emphasis on developing the basic level of fitness required of firefighters.
+Identifies and introduces critical skills, proper nutrition principles, strength-training and endurance techniques, and job-related agility assessments.

-Prerequisite(s): Concurrent enrollment in FST 101 or FST 102.
+Prerequisite(s): Concurrent enrollment in FST 108.